aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 Note that if your launch template explicitly specifies network interfaces, for example to use an Elastic Fabric Adapter, you must explicitly tell CDK not to auto-create security groups in the `ComputeEnvironment` construct.
-Instead, you must define them in the Launch Template.
+Instead, you must define them in the Launch Template, and specify an empty list of security groups in the `ComputeEnvironment`.
 For example:

 ```ts
 declare const vpc: ec2.Vpc;